 1. He’s between 30 and 60 years of age.

-2. He has adopted dramatically different lifestyle habits.
+2. He has adopted dramatically different lifestyle habits or interests.
 This is often, but not always, a new health and fitness regime.
 He becomes more interested in his appearance and recapturing the look and vitality of youth.

 3. He is re-writing your history.
 No matter how many times you try to remind him of the good times or make him appreciate all the good things you have – your home, your children, your memories – he doesn’t listen.
 He says things like, “I don’t know if I’ve ever been happy…maybe we got married for the wrong reasons,” or something along those lines.